Rupam027/rstream/README.md

 **rstream** is a audio streaming utility tool made exclusively for linux users .

-You can add all the applications you use for streaming in a simple configuration file **.stream-config**
+You can add all the applications you use for streaming in a simple configuration file **.stream_config.json**

 **Requirements**